 On the east side of the house, there was another room, more darkly lit and obscured from an accumulation of rubble at the back door.
 This was probably the living room, judging from the proximity to the nearby road and the better lighting which it would have had in the morning hours, when business was most frequently conducted.

-After finishing my circuit, I took a few more minutes to admire Cole House, still beautiful in its own dilapidated way after two centuries of use and neglect.
+After finishing my circuit, I took a few more minutes to admire the Anthony Cole House, still beautiful in its own dilapidated way after two centuries of use and neglect.
 It’s sad to think that so many historic houses like this are eventually left to rot, but it’s not surprising when you consider our culture’s obsession with novelty, which I covered in my earlier story about Cole Mill.

 For my part, history will always have a special place in my heart, especially when it’s paired with the beauty of a natural landscape as exceptional as Eno River State Park.